— frequently asked questions

 What exactly is a fine art print?

-It's an acepted term used through out the industry to describe extremely high quality prints.
+It's an accepted term used through out the industry to describe extremely high quality prints.

 Where do you have your prints made and framed?